-which encourages more attention mass to flow toward the target tokens.
-However, as illustrated in Figure~\ref{fig:heatmap} (c), this straightforward amplification causes the attention maps to divergence, leading to failed generations or severely distorted images.
-A detailed explanation of this phenomenon is provided in Appendix~\ref{appendix: attention divergence}.
-Next, we introduce how we solve the problem by proposing \ours.
+which pushes more attention toward the target tokens.
+However, as shown in Figure~\ref{fig:heatmap}(c), this simple amplification quickly makes the attention maps blow up, resulting in failed generations or heavily distorted images.
+A detailed discussion of this behavior can be found in Appendix D. Next, we describe how we address this issue with our proposed method, \ours.